tiprankstipranks

 We expect gross margins to continue to vary over time, and our levels of product and services gross margins may not be sustainable.

-Our level of gross margins may not be sustainable and has been and may continue to be adversely affected by numerous factors, including: - changes in customer, geographic or product or services mix, including software and the mix of configurations and professional services revenue within each product segment;- mix of domestic versus international revenue;- introduction of new products by competitors, including products with price-performance advantages;- our ability to reduce product cost;- increases in labor or material cost, including increases in material costs resulting from inflation or tariffs;- foreign currency exchange rate movements;- expediting costs incurred to meet customer delivery requirements;- excess inventory and inventory holding charges;- excess and obsolescence charges;- changes in shipment volume;- our ability to absorb fixed manufacturing costs during short-term fluctuations in customer demand;- loss of cost savings due to changes in component pricing or charges incurred due to inventory holding periods if parts ordering does not correctly anticipate product demand;- lower than expected benefits from value engineering;- increased price competition, including competitors from Asia, specifically China;- changes in distribution channels;- increased warranty cost or quality issues;- liquidated damages costs relating to customer contractual terms;- our ability to manage the impact of foreign currency exchange rate fluctuations relating to our revenue or cost of revenue;- slowdowns, recessions, economic instability (such as the instability in the financial services sector), political unrest, armed conflicts (such as the ongoing military conflict in Ukraine and in Israel and surrounding regions), or outbreaks of disease around the world; and - an extended government shutdown resulting from budgetary decisions or other potential delays or changes in the government appropriations or other funding authorization processes.
+Our level of gross margins may not be sustainable and has been and may continue to be adversely affected by numerous factors, including: - changes in customer, geographic or product or services mix, including software and the mix of configurations and professional services revenue within each product segment;- mix of domestic versus international revenue;- introduction of new products by competitors, including products with price-performance advantages;- our ability to reduce product cost;- increases in labor or material cost, including increases in material costs resulting from inflation or tariffs;- foreign currency exchange rate movements;- expediting costs incurred to meet customer delivery requirements;- excess inventory and inventory holding charges;- excess and obsolescence charges;- changes in shipment volume;- our ability to absorb fixed manufacturing costs during short-term fluctuations in customer demand;- loss of cost savings due to changes in component pricing or charges incurred due to inventory holding periods if parts ordering does not correctly anticipate product demand;- lower than expected benefits from value engineering;- increased price competition, including competitors from Asia, specifically China;- changes in distribution channels;- increased warranty cost or quality issues;- liquidated damages costs relating to customer contractual terms;- our ability to manage the impact of foreign currency exchange rate fluctuations relating to our revenue or cost of revenue;- slowdowns, recessions, economic instability, political unrest, armed conflicts (such as the ongoing military conflict in Ukraine and the Middle East, or outbreaks of disease around the world; and - an extended government shutdown resulting from budgetary decisions or other potential delays or changes in the government appropriations or other funding authorization processes.

 Accounting & Financial Operations - Risk 6